andris9/hoodiecrow/README.md

 ## Issues

+  * The parser is way too forgiving, should be more strict
+  * If `"foo/bar"` is subscribed but `"foo"` is not, then listing `LSUB "" "%"` should return `* LSUB (\Noselect) foo` but toybox ignores the unsubscribed `"foo"` and skips it from the listing.
-BODYSTRUCTURE is generated correctly even for complex messages but line number count is a bit off, not sure how this is exactly calculated (trim empty lines at end etc.?)
+  * BODYSTRUCTURE is generated correctly even for complex messages but line number count is a bit off, not sure how this is exactly calculated (trim empty lines at end etc.?)

 # License